mohammad-fouladgar/laravel-mobile-verification/README.md

 ```

 ### Token Storage
-After generating a token, we need to store that in a storage.
-This package supports two drivers: `cache` and `database` which the default driver is `database`.
+After generating a token, we need to store it in a storage.
+This package supports two drivers: `cache` and `database` which the default driver is `cache`.
 You may specify which storage driver you would like to be used for saving tokens in your application:
 ```php
 // config/mobile_verifier.php